kevinfiol/kevinfiol.github.io/content/blog/2024-retrospective.md

 * **Stayed at a barn AirBNB**.
 While visiting my brother in West Florida, we stayed a small AirBnB location owned by a couple living on a farm.
 They had renovated the second floor of their barn to be a cozy little AirBnB location.
 We spent our time exploring the farm, meeting the goats and cows, donned beekeeper outfits and handled a bee colony, and went to the zoo with my brother and nieces.

 * **Got into retro handhelds**.
-For better or for worse, I became obsessed with the retro handheld hobby.
-I purchased multiple devices including the Anbernic RG Arc second-hand on OfferUp.
+For better or for worse, I became obsessed with the retro handheld hobby after a close friend purchased an RG35XX Plus for me as a birthday gift.
+I purchased multiple devices aftwards including the Anbernic RG Arc second-hand on OfferUp.
 I even forked an [existing firmware](https://github.com/keb/brrrrrrrrrrr) and began customizing it to my liking.

 * **Did a [ropes course](https://mas.to/@kevinf/113783176034636797)**.
 Knowing full well that I'm terrified of heights, my wife bought us passes to a ropes course.
 Despite my fear of heights, I had a blast (although I should wear more sunscreen next time).